dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

 $ oc get pods
 {% endhighlight %}

 This is going to show basic details for all pods in this project (including the builders).
 Let's look at the log for the pod running our application.
-Find the pod that is "Running" you will use it below.
+Look for the POD NAME that is "Running" you will use it below.

 <blockquote>
 <i class="fa fa-terminal"></i> Goto the terminal and type the following (replacing the POD ID with your pod's ID):